 Justification is just the first part of our life in Christ, for He wants us to go on from strength to strength in Him, in our lives.

 And that requires us to be sanctified.
-Setting ourselves aside to Him.
+Setting ourselves aside to God…in all things.